Judith B. Farquhar | 2016-2019

 Olufunmilayo I. Olopade | Ex-officio

-Walter L. Palmer Distinguished Service Professor in Medicine and Human Genetics, Section of Hematology/Oncology; Director of the Hematology/Oncology Fellowship Program; Director of the Center for Clinical Cancer Genetics and Global Health
+Walter L. Palmer Distinguished Service Professor, Medicine and Human Genetics; Director, Hematology and Oncology Fellowship Program; Director, Center for Clinical Cancer Genetics; Associate Dean for Global Health

 Dr. Olopade is an expert in cancer risk assessment and individualized treatment for the most aggressive forms of breast cancer, having developed novel management strategies based on an understanding of the altered genes in individual patients.
 She stresses comprehensive risk reducing strategies and prevention in high-risk populations, as well as earlier detection.
 She is a recipient of the Doris Duke Distinguished Clinical Scientist and Exceptional Mentor Award, an American Cancer Society Clinical Research Professorship, and a MacArthur Foundation “Genius” Fellowship.